mondo-mob/spring-gae-gcs/README.md

 The following **mandatory** configuration options must be set in your application.properties file:

 - `app.host` - a complete URL to the host (eg: `http://www.example.com`).
-- `gcs.defaultBucket` - The gcs bucket that should be used to upload the files (eg: `example.appspot.com`).
+- `gcs.default-bucket` - The gcs bucket that should be used to upload the files (eg: `example.appspot.com`).

 The following **optional** configuration options can be set in your application.properties file:
-- `gcs.attachmentFolder` - The folder that will be used to upload the files.
+- `gcs.attachment-folder` - The folder that will be used to upload the files.
 If not provided, `attachments` will be used.
-- `gcs.devCredentialsFile` - The name of the file with the service account credentials for local dev (See below).
+- `gcs.dev-credentials-file` - The name of the file with the service account credentials for local dev (See below).
 If not provided, `/dev-gcs-credentials.json` will be used.